jonnor/machinehearing/audio-quality/README.md

 Official open-source implementation VISQOLv3.
 Commandline tool written in C++.
 Cross-platform.
+Provides a command-line tool, and also a C++ API, and Python bindings.

 An earlier MATLAB implementation of ViSQOLAudio available is at. http://www.mee.tcd.ie/~sigmedia/Resources/ViSQOLAudio